College Bound Dorchester photo

 Strategy

-The Opportunity Youth Collaborative focuses on three core strategies:
+The Opportunity Youth Collaborative focuses on four core strategies:

 Data 4 Impact (D4I), a partnership among the PIC, BOA, the BPS, and BHCC, is focused on identifying student cohorts that are at high-risk of disengaging from school and using data to drive targeted interventions.
 D4I uses data dashboards as a continuous improvement tool for interventions designed to keep young people connected to school.
 The initiative is funded by the Aspen Institute for Community Solutions, with support from the Ballmer Group.